IILLC/COC-Solunar-Calendar/README.md

 # COC-Solunar_Calendar
 WordPress template for CampOutColorado.com to add a Solunar Calendar.

+This template is for use in a child theme under the Customizr main theme.

 === Camp Out Colorado Solunar Calendar ===
 Contributors: Troy Whitney
 Requires at least: 4.9.8